 The Smithsonian Environmental Research Center (SERC) provides science-based knowledge to meet the environmental challenges of the 21st century.
 SERC leads research on coastal ecosystems—where the land meets the sea—to inform real-world decisions for wise policies, best business practices, and a sustainable planet.

-Headquartered on Chesapeake Bay, the nation’s largest estuary, SERC sits just 25 miles from the nation’s capital.
-Its 2,650-acre campus spans forests, wetlands, marshes and 12 miles of protected shoreline.
+Headquartered on the Chesapeake Bay, the nation’s largest estuary, SERC sits just 25 miles from the nation’s capital.
+Its 2,650-acre campus spans forests, wetlands, marshes, and 15 miles of protected shoreline.
 The site serves as a natural laboratory for long-term and cutting-edge ecological research.
-Here scientists explore the most pressing issues affecting the environment, including:
+Here, scientists explore the most pressing issues affecting the environment, including:

 SERC explains environmental science in ways that change how people view the biosphere, inspiring them to be responsible stewards of the Earth.
-SERC staff and volunteers lead hands-on education programs for grades K-12 that align with the Next Generation Science Standards.
+SERC staff and volunteers lead hands-on education programs for grades K-12 that align with the Next Generation Science Standards (NGSS).
 Teachers can also take advantage of SERC's professional development programs.
-Adults can learn directly from scientists at SERC's free monthly evening lecture series, or go even deeper by working alongside the ecologists as citizen scientists.
-The campus is open for drop-in visitors, school groups and citizen scientists to learn about the natural world and join in ecological research.
+Adults can learn directly from scientists at SERC's free monthly evening lecture series, or go even deeper by working alongside the ecologists as volunteer scientists.
+The campus is open for drop-in visitors, school groups, and volunteer scientists to learn about the natural world and join in ecological research.

 SERC aims to find solutions to the urgent environmental issues in the daily news.
 A few key accomplishments include:

 - Reducing mercury pollution into the food chain and seafood